PE and Sport grant

 - Funding is supporting the professional development opportunities for teachers.

-- The PE leader is currently writing a scheme of work to support the delivery of Games in line with the School Games competition calendar.
+- The PE leader has planned PE Provision in line with the School Games competition calendar.

 Emphasis on inter-school/ intra-school competition

 - We have joined our local schools in an Association to support the School Games Programme.

 This has enabled opportunities for children to attend sports festivals and competitions.

 - The Association provides Professional Development opportunities to improve the delivery of sport for both curricular and enrichment activities.

 Both the Sports Coach and PE Leader have access free CPD through the association.

 - There is opportunity for intra-school competitions due to the consistency of the teaching through the specialist PE teachers.